AriFordsham/GHCWiki/working-conventions.md

 The intention is that tickets do not live in the Merge or Patch state for long.

+You change the status of a ticket using the Action box at the bottom.

 ### Other Trac ticket fields